Asthma attack

 • Finding it hard to breath

-Sometimes there is no obvious cause for your child’s asthma attack, but the most common triggers are viral infections (coughs, colds and chest infections), sudden changes in the weather and exposure to cigarette smoke.
+• Sometimes there is no obvious cause for your child’s asthma attack.
+The most common triggers are viral infections (coughs, colds and chest infections), emotional anxiety and exposure to airway irritants such as cigarette smoke.

 When should you worry?